polarityio/polarity-forms/README.md

 ## Recipients

 The recipient of the form email can be specified in multiple ways.
 Be default, if no `recipient` is specified for the form, then the integration's default recipient will be used which is set on the Integration Settings page.
-THis is an integration wide recipient that can be applied to all forms.
+This is an integration wide recipient that can be applied to all forms.

 ### Single Recipient